sathomas/jsDataV.is/src/text/apndA/02-arrays.md

 <tspan x="81.75" y="93">even</tspan>
 </text>
 </svg>
-<figcaption>Underscore also has many utilities to work with multiple arrays.</figcaption>
+<figcaption>Underscore.js also has many utilities to work with multiple arrays.</figcaption>
 </figure>

 The `union()` method is a straightforward combination of multiple arrays.
 It returns an array containing all elements that are in any of the inputs, and it removes any duplicates.